yupin387/yupin387/README.md

 ---

 ## 🚀 About Me
-Fourth-year Information Technology student at Maejo University, Faculty of Science, with a strong interest in Web Development, particularly Frontend Development.
-Knowledgeable in HTML, CSS, JavaScript, Spring Boot, and MySQL.
-Eager to continuously learn and improve my web development skills.
-Seeking a Frontend Developer internship to gain hands-on experience, develop my teamwork skills, and apply my knowledge to support the organization while preparing for a career in web development.
+Fourth-year Information Technology student at Maejo University with a strong interest in Web Development, particularly Frontend Development.
+Proficient in HTML, CSS, JavaScript, Spring Boot, and MySQL, with experience as a Teaching Assistant for a Database Programming course.
+Strong communication, problem-solving, and teamwork skills, and eager to apply my technical knowledge while gaining hands-on experience as a Frontend Developer intern.

 - 🌱 I'm currently learning **improving my web development skills**
 - 🛠 Daily driver stack: **Java, Spring Boot, HTML, CSS, JavaScript, MySQLt**